QuantEcon/lecture-python-intro/lectures/french_rev.md

 Figures  {numref}`fig2` and  {numref}`fr_fig3` summarize British and French government   fiscal policies  during the century before the start the French Revolution in 1789.

-Progressive forces in France before 1789 thought admired how  Britain had financed its government expenditures and advocated reforms in French institutions designed to make them more like Britain's.
+Before 1789, progressive forces in France  admired how  Britain had financed its government expenditures and wanted to redesign French fiscal arrangements to make them more like Britain's.

 Figure  {numref}`fig2` shows government expenditures and how it was distributed among expenditures for